 The Tundra Biome

-Plants in the Arctic Tundra are short and grow closely to each other.
+Plants in the Arctic Tundra are short and grow closer to each other.

-Click Here to see a basic food chain the The Tundra
+Click Here to see an example of a Tundra Food Chain